How To Help a Teen Dealing with Substance Abuse?

 By Randi Mazzella

 The majority of teenagers experiment with drugs or alcohol in high school.
-Unfortunately, for some of those teenagers, experimentation crosses the line to a substance abuse that requires some sort of professional help.
+Unfortunately, for some of those teenagers, experimentation crosses the line to abuse.
+In those cases, they require professional help.

 How can parents tell?
 “The classic things we look for are changes in behavior,” says Dr. Joseph Shrand, medical director of CASTLE, an intervention unit for teenagers at the High Point Treatment Center in Brockton, Mass.
 That includes changes in sleep habits, energy levels, personal hygiene, and mood.
 Dropping grades, new friends, and a loss of appetite are also cause for serious concern.

 Parents may also notice telltale signs associated with certain drugs.
 “If your teenager has bloodshot eyes—and you find Visine lying around—they may be smoking weed,” explains Shrand.
 “Stimulants like cocaine will make them hyperactive, while opioids—heroin and prescription painkillers—will make them lethargic.”

 When you notice these sorts of changes, talk to your teenager.
 If they admit to a problem, it’s time to take action.
 Even if they don’t admit, but the negative changes and substance-use persist, you should also take action.

 That does not mean calling the nearest adolescent substance abuse treatment center, stress the experts.